huntdog1541/Chirp/README.md

 ### Documentation

 Currently Chirp's documentation is under writing, but there's enough for you to get an idea of how the language works.
-If you want help on building Chirp and getting started, check out [Getting Started](https://github.com/binkiklou/Chirp/blob/master/Documentation/Getting%20Started.md).
-You can find all the documentation in the `Documentation` folder in this repo, or at [Documentation Website](http://munchii.me/chirp).
+The documentation is on the website https://binkiklou.github.io/Chirp-Website/#/.

 > The documentation website will be switched with a custom URL soon